Honors Capstone Project

 I hypothesize that greater preexisting openness may offer countries more options to maintain their consumption components of real per capita GDP via substitution (importing), or to pursue export-led growth policies more easily, as high trade volume would imply the preexistence of developed physical and legal infrastructure for trade activity.
 Further research is warranted to investigate these mechanisms with greater precision, and to determine if trade openness is serving as a proxy variable for flexibility or resiliency in financial markets, financial openness, generally competent macro policy management or another unknown variable.

 Brozdowski, Alexander J., "The Effects of Trade Openness on Per Capita GDP during Banking Crises" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 284.